 In the middle of a very dry spell, we had a grass fire.
-Hardly over introductions and part-way through coffee we received the emergency call on the homestead radio telephone.
+Hardly over introductions, and part-way through coffee, we received the emergency call on the homestead RT.
+Fire.
 Our guests immediately offered help and soon found themselves amongst the smoke, helping with stratagies and shifting vehicles.
-Next came a trip to Tarras village to help prepare and dispatch the local fire brigade water tanker – because there weren’t enough fire-fighters!!
+Next came a trip to Tarras village to prepare and dispatch the local fire brigade water tanker – because there weren’t enough fire-fighters with an heavy traffic license!!
 They were astonished, and decided we’d have all been arrested if it were the UK!
 But, this is very rural Tarras.
 (The fire smouldered and burned under a heavy thatch for two days, until a miracle 1 ½ “ rain put it out.
 And our guests were instantly on familiar terms with everyone at Geordie Hill – they were absolute stars).
 Thank you Martin and Ruth.

 February 5 was the birthday for 10 healthy huntaway pups.
 These grew quickly and became a constant source of interest for guests over the next two months.
 Even to the extent one guest placed a bet Jo she wouldn’t be able to find homes for them all within the year.
 And as of yesterday – 12 May – Jo won the bet!